The new 2019 Mustang GT PP2, Performance Package Level 2, is not for the weak-willed driver;

 MagnaRide is the secret to success for the Mustang GT

-The Package includes; the Magnaride electronically controlled suspension with heavier springs tuned to racing, stiffer anti-sway bars, Brembo brakes, K-bracing, a heavier duty radiator, Rev-matching 6 speed manual transmission with a linear action clutch, a 3.73 ration
+The Package includes; the Magnaride electronically controlled suspension with heavier springs tuned to racing.
+Not to mention stiffer anti-sway bars, Brembo brakes, K-bracing, and a heavier duty radiator.
+The Rev-matching 6 speed manual transmission with a linear action clutch, a 3.73 ratio really connects the driver with the car.

-Torsen limited-slip differential and Michelin P-Cup 2 tires that appear worn out to the unindoctrinated observer.
+Torsen limited-slip differential and Michelin P-Cup 2 tires appear worn out to the novice observer.

 Based on all of these track-oriented modifications, I would have expected the PP2 to be an uncomfortably rough ride for daily driving.
-However, the magic of the Magnaride electronic dampeners allows you to dial in a normal drive mode that isolates most of the aggressive stiffness of the mods.
-A toggle on the center stack selects the mode you want, normal, sport or track.
+However, the magic of the Magnaride electronic dampeners allows you to dial using a toggle on the center stack between Normal, Sport and Track.
+This isolates most of the aggressive stiffness of the mods.

-Our test car was a base Mustang GT Fastback, not the premium edition, and lacked such creature comforts as power seats, and driving aids like blind-spot monitors, however, as equipped the car priced out in the low 40’s and performed just one small notch below the GT350 that costs more than 59 thousand.
-Options on our PP2 included the 301A package that is required with the Level 2 performance option, Recaro racing seats and the $6500 Performance Package Level 2 option that makes the car so great to drive.
+Our test car was a base Mustang GT Fastback, not the premium edition.
+It lacked such creature comforts as power seats, and driving aids like blind-spot monitors.
+However, as equipped, the car priced out in the low 40’s and performed just one small notch below the GT350 that costs more than $59,000.
+Options on our PP2 included the 301A package that is required with the Level 2 performance option.
+In addition, Recaro racing seats and the $6500 Performance Package Level 2 options makes the car fun to drive.

-made for wet weather or slippery roads, but give them dry pavement and they grip like an Arkansas wood tick.
-The Mustang GT PP2 exceeded my abilities as a driver.
+made for wet weather or slippery roads.
+But give them dry pavement and they grip like an Arkansas wood tick.
+The 2019 Mustang GT PP2 exceeded my abilities as a driver.

 There are a couple of things to be aware of if you plan to push the PP2 to its limits.
 There are no auxiliary coolers for the transmission or differential as found on the GT350.
 On a hard track day, you will have to let them cool off periodically or risk serious damage.
 Thankfully, there are gauges to read the temps.

-If you are looking for a fast, fun car to drive that will allow you to challenge your abilities behind the wheel the Mustang GT PP2 is a great choice.
+If you are looking for a fast, fun car to drive that will allow you to challenge your abilities behind the wheel, the 2019 Mustang GT PP2 is a great choice.

 Listen to our on air review of the Mustang